It's Local Adaptation, Silly, with Pad Thai Recipe (ASIAN 258)

 This brings us to pad Thai: is it just a crypto-Chinese dish?
 Well… up to a point.

 If we compare the Thai version to its Cantonese ancestor, a different story emerges.
 The Chinese inspiration cooked with dark soy sauce, scallions, bean sprouts, ginger, and beef.
 The Thai version, however, sports a very different set of flavoring agents.
 The soy sauce, for one thing, is MIA – the umami, in fact, comes from fish sauce (nam pla), the amber juice that left sixteenth-century Persian visitors dumb struck.
 This is not the only sign that Thai cooks remade the dish to their taste.
 If we look carefully at the ingredient list, it becomes clear that Thai cooks relied on other staples of their kitchens to produce complexity and depth.
 Cooks add whole dried shrimp (Chef Ryan adds dried shrimp powder).
-For tang, they relied upon ingredients uncommon to the Chinese kitchen: kaffir limes, galangal, and tamarind paste.
+For tang, they relied upon ingredients uncommon to the Chinese kitchen: kaffir limes (the name needs to be changed), galangal, and tamarind paste.
 All of these should ring a bell.
-Remember my lecture on Thai curries!
+Remember my blog on Thai curries!

 At the end of the day, I don’t think it’s fair to call pad Thai just another Chinese dish.
-This is like saying that my daughter Sofia is a Chinese person.
-Sure, pad Thai has Chinese origins.
+This is like saying that my daughter Sofi is a Chinese person.
+Sure, pad Thai has Chinese roots.
 But stir-fried rice noodles are like biological organisms.
 They mutate, mix, and multiply as they move across time and space; along the way, they also pick up new culinary influences.
+Some of them have different ideas about their identities.
 Those layers of influence tell much about the resources, palates, and cultural matrixes that the dish encountered on its journey around the world.

 Pad Thai, furthermore, is also not done evolving.
-From Bangkok to San Francisco to Mexico City: The dish’s a little different in every place.
+From Bangkok to San Francisco to Mexico City to Shanghai and back to Canton: The dish is a little different in every place.
 Sometimes, the distinction comes marked in the noodles.
 I found the rice noodles elusive in Mexico City, hiding under a bed of sprouts.
 Other times, it is the flavoring.
 The pad Thai sauce we find at the grocery store is far more corn syrup than tamarind.
 Other times, however, it is the source of umami.
 Many Americans choose to ditch the fish sauce.